hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 NETWORK_AUTH_VALIDATOR_WALLET_USER_NAME    The user ID of the user you wish to adminster the validator's wallet, e.g. auth0|63e3d75ff4114d87a2c1e4f5
 =========================================  =====

-4. Stop the validator and wallet that you started above
+4. Stop the validator that you started above
 5. Edit the examples/validator/validator-secure.conf file, locate the commented-out out line "validator-wallet-user = ${NETWORK_AUTH_VALIDATOR_WALLET_USER_NAME}", and uncomment it.
-This will instruct the validator app to automatically onboard that user to the wallet, and allocate the validator app's primary party as the primary party of that user.
+This will instruct the validator app to automatically onboard that user as a wallet user, and allocate the validator app's primary party as the primary party of that user.
-6. Start the validator and wallet again:
+6. Start the validator again:

 .. parsed-literal::